 The first Europeans to visit the region were the Portuguese who entered the waters around Cape Town in 1488.
 The explorer Vasco de Gama sighted the nearby Cape of Good Hope in 1497.
 It was the Dutch, however, that first settled the region when the Dutch East India Company planted a colony in 1652.
 Cape Town is thus the oldest urban area in Southern Africa.
 The British captured the city from the Dutch in 1795 during the Napoleonic Wars but it was returned in 1803 before it was permanently ceded to the British in 1814.

-Here’s a pro-tip: I use Cape Town as my embarkation post for trips to Antarctica.
+Here’s a pro tip: I use Cape Town as my embarkation post for trips to Antarctica.
 While it is not the closest urban area to the frozen continent, it is perhaps the most convenient.
-I enjoy spending several days there either side of a trip to the ice.
+I enjoy spending several days there on either side of a trip to the ice.

 Today, Cape Town is frequented by outdoor lovers who enjoy hiking, surfing, sailing and generally enjoying the warm sunshine.
 There is so much to see and do in Cape Town that it is difficult to shorten the list to the highlights.
 However, here are my favourite “must-sees”: